myuniverse8/myuniverse8.github.io/README.md

 # myinstacockpit
-Small and useful cockpit for instagram.
+Small and useful cockpit for Instagram.

 Get photos/comments of provided user.

-Since instagram API are closed I am using this approach: https://habrahabr.ru/post/302150/.
+Since Instagram API are closed this approach is used: https://habrahabr.ru/post/302150/ Based on it there are some restrictions:
-Based on it there are some restrictions and one of them is: there is possibility to get only last 4 comments of a post.
+  - there is possibility to get only last 4 comments of a post.
+  - tool doesn't work with private accounts.

 Enjoy! :-)